-Earlier this year he testified in court as part of a lawsuit against Daily Mail publisher, Associated Newspapers Limited.
-Prince Harry was among several celebrity claimants, including Elton John and Elizabeth Hurley
+If you’re thinking the Duke of Sussex has spent a lot of time in the UK courts recently, you’d not be wrong.
+In 2023 he testified in court as part of a lawsuit against Daily Mail publisher, Associated Newspapers Limited.
+Prince Harry was among several celebrity claimants, including Elton John and Elizabeth Hurley.

-Here’s what we know about the case to-come.
+Here’s what we know about the case.

 What Charges Is Harry Bringing Against News Group Newspapers?

 Harry initially sought to bring charges of alleged phone hacking, as well as unlawful information gathering (UIG) against the publisher of The Sun.
+However, the publisher requested that the case be thrown out, suggesting it had been brought too late.

 Why Couldn’t Prince Harry Proceed With His Phone Hacking Allegations?

+NGN, which denies Prince Harry’s claims, argued he could not proceed with charges due to a six-year limitation.
 In turn, Harry’s legal team argued that the Duke was unable to bring his case to court at the time due to a “secret agreement” between the royal family and NGN.

 Harry alleged this “secret agreement” involved the royal family delaying legal proceedings in return for an apology, the Guardian reports.
+Meanwhile, NGN denied the existence of any agreement.

 Harry’s lawyers also suggested that, although Harry was aware of the infamous phone hacking scandal, he was not aware it had taken place at The Sun.